ben-allen/locale-extensions/README.md

 The [Mitigating Browser Fingerprinting in Web Specifications](https://www.w3.org/TR/fingerprinting-guidance/#detectability) WICG Interest Group Note, the best practices from which were used as a primary framework in the design of this proposal, observes that there exists no plausible way to eliminate fingerprinting.
 We can at most *mitigate* fingerprinting, either by reducing the available surface for fingerprinting by revealing less identifying information, or by ensuring that whatever fingerprinting occurs is in some way observable ("active fingerprinting") instead of invisible to the user ("passive fingerprinting").
 By ensuring that the only fingerprinting opportunities made available require action taken by the server, it becomes more possible to control fingerprinting through regulatory means.
 It is worth noting that use of browser fingerprints to track users without permission is [only questionably legal in the European Union](https://www.eff.org/deeplinks/2018/06/gdpr-and-browser-fingerprinting-how-it-changes-game-sneakiest-web-trackers).

-_Mitigating Browser Fingerprinting_ makes clear that fingerprint mitigation requires minimizing the fingerprinting surface even when the information that could be gathered is already exposed by other parts of the Web platform.
-This is, among other reasons, because the Web platform is not static: if the same pieces of identity-related information are exposed via two means, it becomes harder to remove the fingerprinting surface in the future, since it will require removing the attack surface from two different places at once.
-This spec aims to adhere to this guideline as closely as possible.

 ### Overview of mitigation strategies

-Our strategies for mitigating fingerprinting risk are as follows:
+Our primary strategies for mitigating fingerprinting risk are as follows:

-* Ensuring that the only fingerprinting surfaces we reveal are active fingerprinting surfaces
+* Ensuring that the only fingerprinting surfaces we reveal are active fingerprinting surfaces.
-* Only revealing settings when the surprisal of that information is relatively low when conditioned on already-revealed locale-related information.

-In the current version of this proposal the pieces of already-revealed locale related information we consider are:
+We accomplish this by ensuring that servers wishing to make use of user OS preferences must request those preferences one-by-one, rather than receiving all of them at once.
+Servers requesting more preference-related information than they actually need in order to attempt to fingerprint the client will at least be doing so in a detectable way.
 * The locale or locales revealed through the `Accept-Language` header and through `navigator.languages`
-* The locale of the retrieved content itself.

-The specific pieces of conditioning information used in this proposal are not to be understood as a definitive list of factors to consider when determining the safety of revealing user preferences, but are to be taken as an illustrative example.
-Should a version of this proposal be adopted, the already-revealed information ultimately used to determine whether a given setting is safe to transmit must take into account the extant realities of content localization on the Web rather than simply treating `Accept-Language` and `navigator.languages` in isolation.

-Calculating the entropy lost through exposing content tailoring preferences is not straightforward, as the distribution of preferences is highly unequal, and is statistically dependent on other locale-related information about the user.
-As such, determining the specific combinations of valid options will require extensive user research data, as will determining which pieces of already-known information are most salient for determining conditional entropy.
+Calculating the entropy lost through exposing content tailoring preferences is not straightforward, as the distribution of preferences is highly unequal, As such, determining the specific combinations of valid options will require extensive user research data.

-## Supported tags group 1: Preferred first day of week, preferred clock, preferred temperature measurement unit.
+## Example tags: Preferred first day of week, preferred clock, preferred temperature measurement unit.

 The Unicode Locale Extension tags `fw`, `hc`, and `mu` can be used to request a preferred first day of week, hour cycle, and temperature measurement unit.
 These three tags are useful to consider together.
 This is because there is a limited set of commonly used options for each of these tags: